 During 2013, the final set of large scale projects that were launched during the prior peak in nickel prices in 2007 began ramping up: Koniambo, Glencore's joint venture in New Caledonia, produced its first ferronickel following the first quarter of 2013 and Taganito, Sumitomo Metal Mining's project in the Philippines, began production during the third quarter of 2013.
+Other large scale projects that launched during that period included the Goro project in New Caledonia and the Ambatovy project in Madagascar.
 Aside from these projects, there has been a drop in investment in new nickel projects as a result of declining nickel prices and economic shocks following the nickel market peak in 2007.